madgen/madgen.github.io/posts/2018-09-28-Automatic-Subgoal-Scheduling-for-Datalog.markdown

 weak(Pass,Hash) :- hash(Pass,Hash), rainbow(Pass,Hash).
 ```

-In this example, we define a predicate $weak$ that checks if a password or a
+Here, we define a predicate $weak$ that checks if a password or a hash is weak.
-hash is weak that is to say the hash of the password can be found by a rainbow
+It does so looking for the hash of the password in a rainbow function (a
-function (a function that can reverse some hashes).
-Like $hash$, $rainbow$ is
+function that can reverse _some_ hashes).
+Like $hash$, $rainbow$ is also
+extralogical but in its second argument rather than the first.
+Now it is
-also extralogical.
-Now it is beneficial for both the client and the server to
+beneficial for both the client and the server to check if a hash is weak, but
-check if a hash is weak, but the client shouldn't know the hash of a given
+the client shouldn't know the hash of a given password (otherwise it can
-password (otherwise it can construct a rainbow table of its own!) and the server
+construct a rainbow table of its own!) and the server shouldn't know the
-shouldn't know the password (in case it gets stolen).
-Hence, there are two
+password (in case it gets stolen).
+Hence, there are two predicates
-predicates `check_server` that takes a password and `check_server` that takes a
+$check_client$ that takes a password and $check_server$ that takes a hash that
-hash that can be used by the client and server respectively.
+can be used by the client and server respectively.

 This example is worse than the previous one because regardless how careful the
-programmer is with the dataflow requirements of predicates, she wouldn't be
-able to rewrite the definition of `weak` in a single rule such that all
+programmer is, she can't rewrite the definition of $weak$ in a single rule such
-binding requirements are satisfied.
-Now when `check_client` is used, `weak`
+that all dataflow requirements are satisfied.
+Now when $check_client$ is used,
-should have the subgoal `hash(Pass,Hash)`{.prolog} first as the password is
+$weak$ should have the subgoal `hash(Pass,Hash)`{.prolog} first, since the
-known (satisfying `hash`'s binding requirement) and evalauting this subgoal
+password is known (satisfying $hash$'s dataflow requirement) and evalauting this
-produces a hash, hence satisfying the binding requirement of `rainbow`.
+subgoal produces a hash, satisfying the dataflow requirement of $rainbow$.
 If
-`check_server` is used the situation is the exact opposite because this time the
+$check_server$ is used, we need the opposite ordering because this time the hash
-hash value is known.
-So neither of the orderings can be used to satisfy the
+value is known initially.
+So neither rule alone can be used to satisfy the
 requirements of the whole program.
 The only solution is a code duplicating
-rewrite as follows:
+rewrite:
 ```prolog
 check_client(Pass) :- weak_client(Pass,Hash).
 check_server(Hash) :- weak_server(Pass,Hash).